albertodepaola/logAnalysis/README.md

 refresh materialized view CONCURRENTLY errors_per_day;
 ```
 This view counts the number of views and errors per day to calculate a percentage of errors per day.
+As with the first, the index allows the view to be updated concurrently.

 # License
 The content of this repository is licensed under a [Creative Commons Attribution License](https://creativecommons.org/licenses/by/3.0/us/)